Interactive Visualization Project

 I encourage you to be creative, and think about work that has captured your imagination.

 If you are unsure if replicating something would be achievable in the allotted time, please reach out ASAP to discuss.
-Public Ed questions would be appreciated as they may help inspire others, but private is fine as well.
+Public Ed questions would be appreciated as they may help inspire others.

 - One or more HTML pages containing interactive visualizations (see options below)